-This agreement applies to any event or space hosted by our charity.
+This agreement applies to any event or space hosted by our charity or held in our name.
 We ask that you read it, and do your best to implement it whenever you are taking part in an Intervoice activity.
-If you have any comments or suggestions, please contact: [email protected]

 As members of the Hearing Voices Movement, we are inspired by the way Hearing Voices Groups offer a safe space for people to share their experiences, beliefs and ideas in an atmosphere of mutual respect and understanding.
 These groups can, at their best, be special spaces where members accept a diversity of experiences, being curious about difference rather than defending a particular standpoint.